Home High Level Design V

 • “sql databases” are used for storing user data, places, reviews, photo urls, etc

-• here, talk about how to store data to avoid cross shard queries, use zookeeper to store mapping of partition to shard etc
+• mention storing of data to avoid cross shard queries, zookeeper to store mapping of partition to shard etc

 • our queries would join the business data, reviews, etc, all of which should ideally be present on the same shard